license-translations/license-translations.github.io/_about/terms.md

 of possibility of such damages.

 ## 7. Applicable law
-This Agreement is governed by both the [GitHub Terms of Service] and the laws of the French Republic.
+This Agreement is governed by both the [GitHub Terms of Service](https://github.com/site/terms) and the laws of the French Republic.

 ## 8. Severability; No waiver
 If any part of these Terms are considered invalid and/or unenforceable, no other part shall be deemed invalid and shall be in full effect and force.
-Any failure from the Team to enforce these Terms shall be considered as a waiver to enforce these Terms.
+Any failure from the Team to enforce these Terms shall not be considered as a waiver to enforce these Terms.

 ## 9. Contact information
 Please contact **launois STOPSPAM dot maxime at free dot fr** (remove the **STOPSPAM** first!)